 Whether a urine drug test, saliva test, blood test, or even a hair sample, an employer may want to conduct a pre-employment drug screen for many reasons.

 Often, companies have policies against drug use for health and safety reasons, as well as legal liabilities.
-The number one reason is safety, and the employer wanting to be sure that everyone is protected at all times.
+The number one reason is safety, and the employer wants to be sure that everyone is protected at all times.

-There’s an overwhelming sentiment that marijuana, even for medical purposes, leads to job risks because of impaired judgment and lack of employee focus.
+There’s an overwhelming sentiment that marijuana, even for medical purposes, leads to job risks because of impaired judgment and a lack of employee focus.
 For this reason, in jobs that require the use of machinery or the operation of vehicles, drug tests are almost always mandatory – both pre-employment and regularly during employment.

 Some states actually allow employers to prohibit medical marijuana use.
 Other states consider it discrimination.
 It is forbidden to not hire someone in these states due to their marijuana use when they have a qualifying condition and have obtained a medical marijuana card.